JAMelendezD/MolecularDynamicsPymol/index.md

 set ray_trace_mode, 1
 ray 2000
 ```
 Now that our image is ray traced we cannot move it otherwise we would have to repeat the last line of code to save the image just type 'png filename.png' now that you saved it you can move around to get another snap not forgetting to ray trace before saving.
 Notice that we used ray 2000 this creates an image of 2000x1356 in this case we only controlled the width but you can control both dimensions if you type 'ray 2000,1356' change the ray_trace_mode from 0 to 3 an see what type of images you can get.
+Finally close pymol and check the log file we created at the beginning it should have all the comands you typed and also the ones you instructed with the mouse.

 <p align="center">